danielabar/meblog/src/markdown/capybara-selenium-webdriver-element-not-clickable.md

 find("label", text: "FORWARDING").click
 ```

 Which means find an html element `<label>...</label>` on the page that contains the text `FORWARDING` and click on it.
-See the [Capybara Docs](https://rubydoc.info/github/teamcapybara/capybara/master/Capybara/Node/Finders#find-instance_method) for more details about the `find` method.
+The Capybara documentation has more details about the [find](https://rubydoc.info/github/teamcapybara/capybara/master/Capybara/Node/Finders#find-instance_method) method.

 Here is the UI that is exercised for this test.
 This app allows users to manage email mailboxes and optionally update forward settings: